-Reviews on the Agency Directory should be from a service provider's clients.
-A client is defined as someone who has paid for a service from the agency.
+Reviews on the Solutions Directory should be from a service provider's clients.
+A client is defined as someone who has paid for a service from the business.
 If you're ever questioning whether a company is a client or not, it's probably not a client.

 The following groups are not considered clients and should not leave reviews on the directory.
 Reviews from these groups will be deleted: